Salvoxia/immich-folder-album-creator/README.md

 The following behaviors wil be triggered by the different values:
   - `0`: No syncing (default)
   - `1`: Delete all empty albums at the end of a run
+  - `2`: Trigger offline asset removal for all libraires

+> [!IMPORTANT]
-  - `2`: Trigger offline asset removal for all libraires (⚠️ This function requires the API key of an Admin User!)
+> Sync Mode 2 / Triggering offline asset removal requires the API key of an Admin User!

 The complete syncing process consists of two stages:
 1. Trigger Offline Asset Removal